MicrosoftDocs/common-data-model-and-service/upgrade/what-to-expect.md

 concepts](https://docs.microsoft.com/dynamics365/customer-engagement/admin/security-concepts).

 ### System fields
+Currency code
+is set at the row level.
+The monetary value and exchange rate to the base currency are also stored for each currency field.
 Some system fields will be different after the upgrade.

 | **Previously**   | **Common Data Service for Apps** |  |